raffishquartan/grunt-set-app-mode/README.md

 # grunt-set-app-mode

-> Sets application mode on build by copying the build mode specific file (e.g. config.prod.js, config.dev.js) to a destination target (e.g. config.js)
+> Deploys run mode-specific files, e.g. src/config.staging.js to build/config.js

-It is a problem if code for one run mode (dev, staging, prod) runs in another - at the very least, the databases and user credentials can be different.
+It is a problem if code for one run mode (dev) runs in another (prod).
+At the very least, the databases and user credentials can be different.
 One way of avoiding this problem is using run mode-specific configuration files which specify the relevant details.

-This Grunt plugin simplifies deploying these files (the alternative is a mess of copy and clean tasks and a more confusing Gruntfile).
+This Grunt plugin simplifies deploying these files and also ensures that stray source files (config.dev.js, config.prod.js etc) also aren't present in the built project.
+The alternative is a mess of copy and clean tasks and a more confusing Gruntfile.
 See `example-gruntfile/Gruntfile.orig.js` and `example-gruntfile/Gruntfile.set-app-mode.js` for an example of how the `grunt-set-app-mode` plugin can simplify a Gruntfile and make its intent clearer.

 ## Getting Started